 With sun on your side, you can’t beat a game of Frisbee with the family.
 Or football, tennis, rounders or any other ball game!
-Gather the whole family for this, it’s perfect for playing in the back garden, in a field while you’re having a picnic, or when you’re abroad on the beach.
+Gather the whole family for this, it’s perfect for playing in the back garden, in a field after having a picnic, or when you need a break from building sandcastles on the beach.

 Buy some water balloons, fill them up with water and tie them, then hand to the kids and let them throw them around!
 For added competition, get into pairs, throw the water balloon back and forth to each other – moving further apart with each throw.
 The trick is to keep the balloon from bursting, and the winner is the person who doesn’t get wet!

-If the kids are fans of Harry Potter and all things magic or even fancy themselves as the next Nutty Professor, then why not let them create their very own potions with their very own lab?
+If the kids are fans of Harry Potter and all things magic or even fancy themselves as the next Nutty Professor, then why not let them create their own ‘magic potions’?
 This one can get a bit messy, so it’s best done outside.

 You will need:

 This is an activity where you need a good bit of wind – the seaside is usually the best bet.
-Kids and adults alike love a bit of kite flying.
-The colours look glorious on a hot summer’s day.
+Kids and adults alike love a bit of kite flying and the colours look glorious on a hot summer’s day.
 Whether embracing a staycation or heading abroad, always be sure to pack the kites.

 Let the kids get stuck into creating their very own messy mud pie!
 They can use the spoon for digging up mud, adding in water to make it more pliable.
 Work the mud into round balls then add flowers and stones for decoration.
 They may look like chocolate cakes, but they’re not for eating!